-Raymond Pearl earned his PhD in zoology for his work on the behavior of planarians from the University of Michigan.
+Raymond Pearl was born into an upper-middle class family in Farmington, New Hampshire, the son of Ida May (McDuffee) and Frank Pearl.
+He earned his PhD in zoology for his work on the behavior of planarians from the University of Michigan.
 Along with his wife, Pearl traveled to Europe, working at the University of London, University of Leipzig, and Marine Biological Station in Naples.
 Already in 1906 during Pearl’s stay at University College, London, Raymond Pearl discovered biometry which then seemed to offer a solution to the problems he was concerned with in biology, zoology and eugenics.

 During his career, Pearl became one of the first biostatisticians to use mathematics as a way to interpret population genetics.
 Biostatistics encompasses the design of biological experiments, especially in medicine, pharmacy, agriculture and fishery.
 It includes the collection, summarization, and analysis of data from those experiments as well as the interpretation of, and inference from, the results.
 Pearl’s major works include the in 1915 published book ‘Modes of Research in Genetics‘ and ‘Introduction to Medical Biometry and Statistics‘ published in 1923.
 Both works were a significant contribution to the field showing the importance of statistics in the genetic and medical fields.
 However, some of Pearl’s conclusions were disputed.
 For instance, Pearl believed that when a brother and sister reproduce, there would not be an increase in homozygosity.
 Pearl believed that with brother-sister breeding and no selection past the F3 generation, heterozygosity would not fall below 50%.